 Invalidity Pension is a weekly payment to people who cannot work because of a long-term illness or disability and are covered by social insurance (PRSI).
-At age 65, the rate of payment increases to the same rate as State Pension (Transition).
 At 66, you transfer to State Pension (Contributory).

-The higher weekly Invalidity Pension rate of €230.30 paid when claimants reach age 65 will be discontinued.
-The rate payable to people aged 65 (and under) will be €193.50 per week.
-It will apply to people claiming Invalidity Pension who reach their 65th birthday from January 2014.
+The higher Invalidity Pension rate of €230.30 per week that used to be paid when claimants reach age 65 was discontinued in 2014.
+The new rate payable to people aged 65 (and under) is €193.50 per week.
+This applies to people claiming Invalidity Pension who reach their 65th birthday from 2 January 2014.
 Existing 65 year olds are unaffected.
 This measure is being undertaken in line with the abolition of the State Pension (Transition) from 2 January 2014.

 People who are getting Invalidity Pension (existing and new recipients) will continue to be automatically transferred to State Pension (Contributory) at age 66 and they will receive a weekly rate of €230.30.